-As with the Fremont Weir, changes in Sacramento River flow and flow entering Sutter Bypass as a result of the Project have the potential to change the number of days meeting adult Chinook salmon passage criteria at the three Sutter Bypass weirs (Moulton, Tisdale, and Colusa).
-This was assessed using the number of days meeting adult passage criteria, based on data for water years 2009-2018 from the Daily Divertible Flow and Storage Tool Results (see Appendix 11P1).
 The results of this analysis indicated that there would be no days meeting adult salmon passage criteria during 2009-2018 at Moulton or Tisdale Weirs.
-For Colusa Weir, the number of days meeting fish passage criteria generally would be similar under Alternatives 1, 2, and 3 and the NAA, with the main exception being 2016 (nearly 40% fewer days of passage; Table 11-22).
+For Colusa Weir, the number of days meeting fish passage criteria generally would be similar with or without the Project, with the main exception being 2016 (nearly 40% fewer days of passage; Table 11-22).